mark-hennessy/tws-cli/README.md

 A C# command-line interface for the IB Trader Workstation trading platform.

 To use this app you must have a brokerage account with [Interactive Brokers](https://www.interactivebrokers.com/en/home.php).
-You must also have Trader Workstation installed and running on the same machine as the cli client.
-This is so that the client can open a localhost TCP connection with Trader Workstation.
+You must also have Trader Workstation installed and running on the same machine.
+This is so that the cli client can open a localhost TCP connection with Trader Workstation and send messages back and forth using the Trader Workstation [API](http://interactivebrokers.github.io/tws-api/index.html).

-The cli client uses the Trader Workstation [API](http://interactivebrokers.github.io/tws-api/index.html) and is built on top of an example API client provided by IB.
+The cli client is built on top of an example [API client](http://interactivebrokers.github.io) provided by IB.

+## Menu
+Type '?' and press 'Enter' to show the menu.
 <pre>
 ========================================================================
                                   Menu